axa-ch/web-toolkit/docs/design/components/lists.md

 ##Professional Filter & Sortable List
 *V0.5, depreceated*

-In contrast to the simple list the sortable list has a heading on top of all rows instead one for each cell.
-The headers are clickable to have sorting.
-On mobile the headers disappear and a dropdown is display to have the sorting functionality.
-Sortable colums need to have an identical information included (such as price).
+Professional Lists should only be used in [power-user](#poweruser) environments, which excludes customer interfaces from the scope of this element.

+Here we will have a detailed explanation of how this element realyl works.

 ---
 #####Examples

-Finally, we shwo the elment.
+Finally, we show the elment.
 If this element type is available in different states, sizes, variations and positions give different examples.
 If possible, an graphical-meassurement overlay should be shown on request.
 #####Design Principles

 | Principle     | Value           | Comment  |